DebbieGillespie/ansible_presentation/README.md

 After fighting our fires and unwapping all the hidden complexity, we ended up with an app that actually worked pretty well.
 It took us longer than it should have, but at least it worked.
 Now to show it off.

-## Lesson 4: Works fine on my machine
+## Lesson 4: Works fine on my machine isn't working

 Note:
 And, of course, it didn't deploy.
 We almost always get the order of development wrong.
 In our mind it's a list [Test, Develop, Deploy].
 But that means we always save the hardest and most valuable step for last.
 Which do you think your customer would prefer?
+A deployed app that's missing a feature, or a feature-rich app that only runs on your laptop?

+And I should note that I'm not saying "Deploy to a staging instance first."
+I'm saying "Deploying to production should be the **first** thing you do."
+Production SalesForce had a bunch of security requirements that caused us headaches when deploying.

+### Onwards!
+#### Students, Students Everywhere

+Note:
+So, fires fought and we get this queue system deployed.
+There are bugs.
+Some normal, some weird.
+Then the first week of school arrives and about 800 students visit One Stop a day.

+## Lesson 5: Browsers still matter, sadly

+Note:
+And the signage blows up.
+Not consistently, not predictably.
+But, once in a while it takes 30-60 seconds for the 'Now Calling' text to show up.
+Why?
+Because IE leaks memory like a stuck memory pig, apparently.
+Even the fancy newest version that's a totally nice browser in all other respects.
+And, because of the tech that runs the Signage, IE is the only browser available.

+As good as browsers currently are, they still matter.
+And if you have to use a specific one, then make sure it performs in a production environment.